 A program approach

 Apply a tank mixture of Acelepryn (4 fl. oz./A) and Meridian 25WG insecticide (17 oz./A) between April and June when chinch bugs typically become active in your area.
 This application can provide 90 days of chinch bug control, 60 days of sod webworm control and season-long control of white grubs.
 A follow-up Acelepryn application (4 fl. oz./A) 60 days later is recommended to prevent late-season outbreaks of sod webworms.
 This simple-yet-effective program can provide season-long control of St. Augustinegrass insects with only two applications.
 Acelepryn is also available in a convenient 4-oz. bottle, perfect for smaller lawns and spot treatments.

 For more information about insect control in St. Augustinegrass, contact your local Syngenta territory manager.

-©2019 Syngenta.
+© 2023 Syngenta.
 Important: Always read and follow label instructions.
 Some products may not be registered for sale or use in all states or counties and/or may have state-specific use requirements.
 Please check with your local extension service to ensure registration and proper use.
-Acelepryn®, Meridian® and the Syngenta logo are trademarks of a Syngenta Group Company.
-All other trademarks are the property of their respective owners.
+Acelepryn®, Meridian®, the Alliance Frame, the Purpose Icon and the Syngenta logo are trademarks of a Syngenta Group Company.
+All other trademarks are the property of their respective third-party owners.